ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 cryptographic mechanisms used when a privacy preserving secure channel is employed.

-In the case of a Remote Attestation, the attester must consider whether any UCCS it returns over a privacy preserving secure channel compromises the privacy in unacceptable ways.
+In the case of a Remote Attestation, the Attester must consider whether any UCCS it returns over a privacy preserving secure channel compromises the privacy in unacceptable ways.
 As an example, the use of the EAT UEID {{-eat}} Claim in UCCS over a privacy preserving secure channel allows a verifier to correlate UCCS from a single